chingu-voyages/v48-tier3-team-20/event/README.md

 ### Public routes [Public]

 - Home: `/`
-  - Middleware check: Redirect to `/dashboard` if user is already logged in
   - Contains `<SearchBar/>` which links to `/search`
   - Contains `Trending` and `Upcoming` which links to `/trending` and `/upcoming`
   - Contains `See all catogories` which links to `/category`